Custom Home and Remodeling Blog

 • What is your overall budget?

 At this point, the client, homebuilder, architect, and civil engineer begin the collaborative work of designing the custom home.
 All finishes should be selected by the client with the assistance of the homebuilder, and possibly an interior designer, to ensure that the project will remain within the stated budget.
-For more about the selection process, see Step 4 below.

 Once everything is agreed upon and approved, the client and homebuilder enter in a Construction Agreement that includes final pricing.
-Then, the homebuilder obtains all required permits and the construction phase begins.
+Then, the homebuilder obtains all required permits, and the construction phase begins.
 Click here to see an illustrated timeline of the process of creating a custom home.

 Spec Home